lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Intelligent Design is Political, not Scientific

 The concept of intelligent design (ID) was conceived by the Discovery Institute (DI), an evangelical Christian 'think tank', as an attempt to circumvent the 1987 *Edwards v.
 Aguillard* ruling prohibiting the teaching of creationism in public schools due to violation of church-state separation.
 ID was also intended to be more appealing to the general public, a necessary part of the DI's "Wedge Strategy", whose long-term goal is to effectively work towards installing theocracy in the US, as outlined in their leaked [Wedge Document](https://ncse.ngo/wedge-document) in 2001.
+Once this document was exposed, the DI published [The Wedge Document: So What?](https://www.discovery.org/m/2019/04/Wedge-Document-So-What.pdf) in an attempt at damage control, where they both denied and doubled down on some their intentions.

 As part of this effort to promote ID, the DI put out a petition called ["Dissent from Darwinism"](https://en.wikipedia.org/wiki/A_Scientific_Dissent_from_Darwinism), which asked a wide variety of experts including scientists, doctors and engineers whether they agreed with the following statement: